intentor/adic/README.md

 The project is compatible with Unity 3D 5 and 4 and possibly 3 (not tested) and should work on all available platforms (tested on Windows/Mac/Linux, Android, iOS and Web Player).

-Also available at the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/32157).
+Also available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/32157).

 ## <a id="features"></a>Features